horiz31/cellular/README.md

 Networkmanager does seem compatible with this setup, however by default an install of networkmanger includes modemmanager (on the rpi packages anyway) and modemmanager tries to use the same QMI tools we are using to set up the modem causes access conflicts.
 So we must make sure that modemmanager is not on the system.
 The make install attempts to remove modemmanager if it is found.

 It is unknown why Modemmanager doesn't work out of the box with the sierra wireless modems.
-I suspect it is because they only support raw-ip mode rather than 802.3.
+I suspect it is because they only support raw-ip mode rather than 802.3 (note this issue may be resolved with a modem firmware update, needs to be testing on Rpi).
 The modemmanager you get with the raspian package manager are pretty old (1.10.x) and it may be possible to build a newer version for the pi.
 It would be interesting to try the same modem on a Ubuntu build with more up to date packages and see what happens.
 At this point, I'm not sure what (if any) benefits we'd get from modemmanager but we may uncover something in the future and want to revist this.

 The `cellular-start.sh` script shuts down the wwan0 interface, then configures it for raw-ip mode, then brings it back up.
 Then the modem is configured with apn and other settings using qmicli.
 Finally, udhcpc is used as a raw-ip compatible dhcp client to get an ip address and set the route.